rigon/dockershell/README.md

     docker>

 You can navigate through dockerconsole history with arrows keys.
+It is stored by default in `~/.dockerconsole_history`